 A Brief History of the Friends and the Public Library

-Renovations began with volunteers and professionals working side by side.
-In August 2001, the Wardsboro Public Library moved into its new home at 170 Main Street.
-The library now occupies the first floor of The Gloria Danforth Memorial Building.
-The Friends provide the funds needed for maintenance, repairs, and improvements.
-A universal-access ramp now links the parking lot and the library’s main entrance
+In August, 2001, the Wardsboro Public Library moved into its new home at 170 Main Street.
+The Library now occupies the first floor of the Gloria Danforth Memorial Building and, since August 2013, has expanded into the attached barn.
+The Friends provide the funds needed for utilities, maintenance, repairs, and improvements.